Right to Ramble

 of the trail is a snowmobile light.
 South of Sulphide.

 At the 3.5 kilometre point, after an incredibly straight section you'll cross Sulphide Road (second crossing).
-It continues straight for some time, unfortunately.
+It continues straight for some time.

 There's a little wooden bridge just north of the most southern crossing of Sulphide Road.
-It's worth pausing and checking out the little stream that runs under the trail.
+Pause and check out the little stream that runs under the trail.

 After crossing the Sulphide Road once again (at about the 6.5 km point), Stoco Lake will be on your left.